MukeshAofficial/Podcast-Generator-Streamlit-app/README.md

         Replace `"your_fal_key"`, `"your_openrouter_api_key"`, and `"your_google_api_key"` with your actual API keys.
         -   You can find your fal-client API key on the Fal.ai dashboard.
         -   For `OPENROUTER_API_KEY`, you need to register to openrouter.ai and generate one API key.
-        -   You will need a Google Cloud Project to generate the Gemini API Key.

 3.  **Run the Streamlit application:**
     ```bash